 This looks like the same alarm clock I’ve had in my home for 25 years.
 In fact, the one at home is bigger and nicer.
 I probably paid $15 for that.
 The hotel wants $25.
 It’s so ridiculous I laughed.

 It gets worse.
-The hotel wanted $50 for the coffee maker.
-This wasn’t a Keurig.
+The hotel wants $50 for the pictured coffee maker.
+This isn’t a Keurig.
 Just a basic coffeemaker.
 A similar pot is sold at retailers for less than $20.
-More than 50% markup is a pretty good profit margin for a hotel.
+More than a 50% markup is a pretty good profit margin for a hotel.

-The hotel chain sold items from $25 to $80.
-While many were ripoffs, the $80 comforter actually isn’t a bad deal.
-Those can cost $100, but rest assured the store bought $100 comforters are thicker.
+The hotel chain sells items from $25 to $80.
+While many are ripoffs, the $80 comforter actually isn’t a bad deal.
+Those usually cost $100, but rest assured the store bought $100 comforters are thicker.

-I like my hotel to be cozy and as homey as possible, but I’m never going to fall in love with the products in a room that will make me want to buy them.
-What about you?
-Join the conversation.
+I like my hotel to be cozy and as homey as possible, but I’m never going to fall so in love with the products in a room that will make me want to buy them.